 - Admission to the full-time MBA program.
 Click here for MBA admission requirements.

-Tell us a little about yourself and your experience before joining the program.
+Tell us a little bit about yourself and your professional work experience before joining the program.

 Where do you work?
-How has the MBA program helped you in your current position?
+How has the program helped you in your current position?

 Did having an MBA factor into your job prospects?

-What would you tell students considering the joint BS in Engineering - MBA program?
+What would you tell people considering the joint BS in Engineering - MBA program?